top of page

 The meat is dark red, almost purple, and shaped like a salame which you'll immediately spot amongst the prosciutti at the Banco della Gastronomia.
 Most Italians buy bresaola freshly-sliced unless they have an affetatrice (meat slicer) at home, which surprisingly many do, because bresaola is best sliced thinly, only 0.6mm - 0.8mm thick, creating see-through slices so tender they almost melt.

 The curing process involves rubbing the cut of beef with salt, herbs and spices like cinnamon, bay leaves, juniper berries, rosemary, garlic and cloves and leaving it for 2 days to flavour.
-It is then hung to dry for a period up to 3 months depending on its weight which subsequently reduces by 40% producing a mildy sweet and slightly spiced flavour.
+It is then hung to dry for a period up to 3 months depending on its weight which subsequently reduces by 40% producing a mildly sweet and slightly spiced flavour.

 Bresaola, rocket and grana salad on a white plate.